Instruction Mining: Instruction Data Selection for Tuning Large Language Models: Introduction

 \section{Introduction}

-As the cutting edge of natural language processing advances, large language models (LLMs) have demonstrated transformative capabilities, powering numerous applications with the strong ability in automatically generating responses according to human instructions.
-Nevertheless, it is hard sometimes for language models to capture the meaning of human instructions and respond to them even if they are pretrained with large amount of data.
-To counter this challenge, instruction tuning emerged as a paramount method in tailoring the behaviours of LLMs~\citep{wei2021finetuned, ouyang2022training, chung2022scaling, wang2022self}.
-Instruction tuning leverages instruction-response pairwise data (henceforce referred to as instruction data) during finetuning.
-It facilitates the alignment of models with human preferences and their knowledge base, enabling the generation of desired outputs in response to various instructions.
-However, obtaining a large corpus of diverse, human-crafted instructions could be very expensive.
-To solve this problem, ~\cite{wang2022self} proposed a methodology that prompts the model to generate its own instruction-following data for finetuning.
-Similarly, ~\cite{alpaca} proposes Alpaca that employs \textsc{GPT-3.5}~\citep{ouyang2022training} to create these instruction-following examples.
-Even though these methods could scale up the size of instruction-following data, they still inevitably consume a lot of resources.
+Large language models (LLMs) have demonstrated transformative capabilities, powering numerous applications with the strong ability in automatically generating responses according to human instructions~\citep{ouyang2022training, peng2023instruction, chung2022scaling, scao2022bloom}.
+However, it is hard sometimes for language models to capture the meaning of human instructions and respond to them even if they are pretrained with large amount of data.
+To counter this challenge, instruction tuning emerged as a paramount method in tailoring the behaviours of LLMs, which leverages instruction-following pairwise data (i.e., instruction data) during finetuning~\citep{wei2021finetuned, ouyang2022training, chung2022scaling, wang2022self}.
+A recent study LIMA has revealed that even a small amount of carefully selected high-quality instruction data can significantly improve model performance through instruction tuning~\citep{zhou2023lima}.
+Nevertheless, LIMA still requires human experts to filter examples from extensive datasets, which is both time-consuming and expensive.

-This problem makes researchers begin to explore whether using small quantity of high-quality instruction-following data can yield robust performance.
-Encouragingly, recent studies confirm that this approach holds promising potential. ~\cite{zhou2023lima} proposes \textsc{LIMA}, which is instruction finetuned with human selected high-quality data.
-This study demonstrates its robust improvement over other language models of comparable size that are finetuned with unfiltered data.
-However, LIMA still requires human or machine experts to help set up a rule for selecting data from a large amount of data, which is time-consuming and expensive.

-In this paper, we propose \textsc{InstructMining}, a linear rule for selecting high-quality instruction data, which does not require human or machine annotation.
-We first propose our quality evaluation hypothesis that the quality of instruction data can be estimated using the loss generated by the finetuned model on a fair evaluation set, which contains unbiased human written instructions and high-quality responses.
-Under this hypothesis, we are able to quantify instruction dataset's quality using inference loss.
-However, estimating the inference loss requires us to actually finetune a language model, which could be time-consuming.
-To overcome this obstacle, we introduce a set of selected natural language indicators, which can be leveraged to predict the inference loss without actually finetuning an LLM.